Michigan Dogman

-In folklore, the Michigan Dogman was allegedly witnessed in 1887 in Wexford County, Michigan, United States.
-The creature is described as a seven-foot tall, blue-eyed, or amber-eyed bipedal canine-like animal with the torso of a man and a fearsome howl that sounds like a human scream.
-According to legends, the Michigan Dogman appears in a ten-year cycle that falls on years ending in 7.
+In folklore, the Michigan Dogman was a creature allegedly witnessed in 1887 in Wexford County, Michigan, United States.
+It was described as a seven-foot tall, blue-eyed, or amber-eyed bipedal canine-like animal with the torso of a man and a fearsome howl that sounds like a human scream.
+According to legends, the Michigan Dogman appears in a ten-year cycle that falls on years ending in 7 and can be deterred by clapping loudly.
 Sightings have been reported in several locations throughout Michigan, primarily in the northwestern quadrant of the Lower Peninsula.
-In 1987, the legend of the Michigan Dogman gained popularity when disc jockey Steve Cook at WTCM-FM recorded a song about the creature and its reported sightings.

 History

-This creature was unknown to most of the modern world until very late in the twentieth century.
+This creature was unknown to most of the modern world, until very late in the 20th century.
 It is said to have been stalking the area around the Manistee River since the days when the Odawa tribes lived there.
-Authentic sources for sightings made prior to 1987, however, have never been documented beyond Steve Cook's song, discussed below.

 The first alleged encounter of the Michigan Dogman occurred in 1887 in Wexford County, when two lumberjacks saw a creature which they described as having a man's body and a dog's head.

 In 1937 in Paris, Michigan, Robert Fortney was attacked by five wild dogs and said that one of the five walked on two legs.
 Reports of similar creatures also came from Allegan County in the 1950s, and in Manistee and Cross Village in 1967.

+Other sightings include a series of occurrences in Ottawa County, Grand Haven from 1993 to 1994.
+Most of these reports came from a man simply referred to as “Ben”.
+He claims to have seen the beast on three separate occasions.
+One such sighting was in December 1993, wherein he spotted the Dogman in his parents' driveway on Lakewood Drive.
+The creature was standing behind the car on its hind legs, only running off when Ben started screaming.

+Another separate account was from someone else in 1994 in the same area.
+This report was of a run in which the reporter hit a large animal with his car, thinking it to be a deer.
+There was no corpse to be found, instead only gray fur within the grill of the car.

 Linda S. Godfrey, in her book The Beast of Bray Road, compares the Manistee sightings to a similar creature sighted in Wisconsin known as the Beast of Bray Road.